-- 1. Three formal warnings will be given. - 2.
+- 1. Three formal warning or chances to change their behaviour will be given. - 2.
 Parents/guardians will be asked to come to the school. - 3.
 Pupils who regularly engage in dangerous behaviour towards other pupils or consistently disrupt the learning of other pupils will, in the first instance, be removed from class and secluded within the school, until they show some understanding of the negative impact of their behaviour on other students' learning and wellbeing. - 4.
 If the dangerous or disruptive behaviour persists the student will be suspended or excluded for a fixed term and/or permanently.